How the Dead Talk to the Living.

-Imagine what it would be like if you were a spirit and were trying to communicate to your loved ones via a medium.
-You would soon realize that although the medium senses your thoughts, often the quality of the link changes and, like a bad telephone connection, looses its signal, becomes muffled, or lines get crossed.
+Imagine what it would be like if you were a spirit trying to make spirit communications.
+What if you were trying to communicate with your loved ones via a medium.
+You would soon realize that although the medium senses your thoughts, often the quality of the link changes.
+It’s like a bad telephone connection.
+A telephone loses its signal, becomes muffled, or lines get crossed.
 You would also notice that not many mediums have the ability to hear you (clairaudience) or may only hear words intermittently.

-The subconscious thoughts of the medium are influenced by the thoughts of the communicating spirit.
-The spirit communicator is aware of the medium’s thoughts—like two computers sharing data over a network or the Internet.
+The subconscious thoughts of the medium are influenced by the thoughts of the communicating spirit when making spirit communications.
+The spirit communicator is aware of the medium’s thoughts.
+This is like like two computers sharing data over a network or the Internet.
 A medium opens his or her mind to allow the person in spirit to overshadow the medium’s thoughts and also to give the spirit access to the medium’s memories.
 This allows the spirit communicator to draw comparisons and make analogies from information the medium already knows in order to get the name across.
-The spirit person may, for example, highlight a memory about someone at school that the medium knew who had the same name as the spirit communicator.
-It would be like shouting out, “Hey my name is Fred.
-Just like the Fred you knew at school.”
-A childhood memory of Fred would spring to the medium’s mind and this may then be given as the spirit’s name.
-In the same way, the spirit will draw many other comparisons to impress the medium’s mind with similarities of stature, character, career, and so on.
-What appears to be the medium’s memories are, in fact, the spirit communicator saying, “My character is just like this person you know” or “the events in my life were just like when this happened in your life” or “I died of an illness that was the same as this person you knew.”
-Spirit communicators use the medium’s own memories to make comparisons with themselves.

-Phill kicked off by reading aloud a long list of facts about the guest’s life that he had written down during the week before.
-He gave the exact place they had booked for their vacation as well as a profile of the recipient’s grandfather, who had died inFranceduring World War I. This technique is called advance clairvoyance, and is something I encourage everyone to practice for homework and bring with them to read out loud when we have a guest.
+Phill kicked off by reading aloud a long list of facts about the guest’s life.
+He had written things down during the week before.
+He gave the exact place they had booked for their vacation as well as a profile of the recipient’s grandfather, who had died in France during World War I. This technique is advance clairvoyance.
+It is something I encourage everyone to practice for homework and bring with them to read out loud when we have a guest.
 The rest of the group worked specifically with clairvoyance, clairaudience, and clairsentience.

 Spirit Communications require sensitivity to spirit thoughts

-In fact, the communicator had lived inWales, the place.
-Steinar had been given a name by way of a picture, as I described earlier.
+In fact, the communicator had lived in Wales, the place.
+Steinar was given a name by way of a picture, as I described earlier.
 For my own part, I connected with a and his friend of short stature who Charlie showed as so short that he could not see over the bar.
-I have touched on only a few of large number of verified facts that came through, but what is of note here is that each of the practitioners used different forms of mediumship: clairvoyance, clairaudience, and clairsentience.
+I have touched on only a few of the large number of verified facts that came through.
+What is of note here is that each of the practitioners used different forms of mediumship: clairvoyance, clairaudience, and clairsentience.